Ready to form your business?

 Advantages and disadvantages of an LLC vs. a corporation

-A limited liability company is a type of business structure that offers personal liability protections and a few tax advantages to boot.
-The “LL" in LLC is what protects your personal assets in the event of a judgment against your company.
-Corporations offer limited liability as well, so we're going to focus on the structural and taxation differences in the chart below.
+A limited liability company (LLC) is a type of business structure that offers personal liability protection, as well as a few tax advantages.
+The “LL,” or limited liability, in LLC is what protects your personal assets in the event of a judgment against your company.
+Traditional corporations offer limited liability as well, so let’s focus on the structural and taxation differences to explain the differences of LLCs vs. corporations in the chart below.

 |No annual meeting or minute book requirements|

 |May issue shares of stock to attract investors||C corporation tax structure requires double taxation of corporate profits (S corporations do not)|

 |Corporate income-splitting may help lower overall tax liability||Must hold annual meetings and record minutes|

 |S corporations have restrictions on the number of owners|

 Is an LLC or corporation better for my business?

 Business goals vary by company, and choosing whether to incorporate as an LLC or corporation does, too.
 When deciding which kind of entity fits your business strategy, consider some of the differences that each kind offers.
 Learn more about the types of business entities with our comprehensive comparison chart.

 Learn more about LLCs, corporations, and other legal business structures